tahseenadit/self-study/Data Engineering/Different_Data_Storages.md

   - **Why?** All database types can handle these queries.
 SQL databases (MySQL, PostgreSQL) are generally efficient for structured data retrieval.
   - **Justification:** These queries involve basic table scans or joins on a limited number of tables.
 SQL databases are optimized for such operations with efficient indexing mechanisms.
 SQL databases support SQL queries, which are declarative and allow developers to specify the desired data without worrying about the underlying implementation details.
 Additionally, SQL databases employ various optimization techniques such as query caching, query plan optimization, and indexing to enhance read performance.

+When it's mentioned that SQL databases like MySQL and PostgreSQL are optimized for reading sections of one or a few tables, it means that they excel at efficiently retrieving data from individual tables or a small number of related tables.
+This includes scenarios such as:

+Reading Few Rows from One Table: SQL databases are optimized for efficiently retrieving a subset of rows from a single table based on specified conditions.
+For example, fetching a specific customer's details, selecting products within a certain price range, or retrieving orders placed on a particular date.

+Reading Few Rows from Multiple Tables and Joining Them: SQL databases are also optimized for performing joins between multiple tables to combine related data into a single result set.
+This involves fetching rows from multiple tables based on specified join conditions and combining them into a unified result.
+For instance, joining a customer table with an order table to retrieve details of customers along with their associated orders.

+The optimization in SQL databases for these scenarios involves various techniques such as:

+Query Optimization: SQL query optimizers analyze the query structure and generate efficient execution plans to minimize resource consumption and maximize performance.
+This includes selecting appropriate access paths, join algorithms, and index usage strategies.

+Indexing: Proper indexing of tables allows SQL databases to quickly locate and retrieve specific rows based on search criteria, reducing the need for full table scans.
+Indexes help optimize query execution by providing efficient access paths to data.

+Join Algorithms: SQL databases employ different join algorithms (e.g., nested loop join, hash join, merge join) to efficiently combine data from multiple tables during query execution.
+The choice of join algorithm depends on factors such as table sizes, join conditions, and available memory.

+Caching and Buffering: SQL databases utilize caching mechanisms to store frequently accessed data and query results in memory, reducing disk I/O and improving query performance.
+Buffering techniques ensure efficient management of data pages and disk access patterns.

 - **Reading Small Sections of Many Joined Tables:**
   - **Why?** Graph databases (Neo4J) excel at these queries due to their ability to navigate relationships between data points efficiently.
   - **Justification:** Graph databases store data with explicit connections (edges) between entities.
 This structure allows for fast traversal and retrieval of interconnected data across many tables.